-My recent report, Low Vitamin D Can Increase Risk for and Severity of COVID-19. neglected to include a caution about taking excessive amounts of vitamin D in pills or by injection.
+My report on Low Vitamin D Can Increase Risk for and Severity of COVID-19 neglected to include a caution about taking excessive amounts of vitamin D in pills or by injection.
 You cannot be poisoned by vitamin D through sun exposure or diet alone, but vitamin D poisoning can occur when people take high-dose supplements for an extended time.
 Excess vitamin D can cause blood calcium levels to rise and after several months of having high blood calcium levels and having no symptoms at all, you can develop kidney failure and not even know it.
 You may develop nausea, vomiting, diarrhea, constipation or muscle weakness.
 You can also develop high blood pressure, kidney stones, or calcium in your arteries to increase risk for a heart attack.
 Since vitamin D accumulates in and is released very slowly from fat, it can take months for blood levels of vitamin D to return to normal and your symptoms to improve.

 No Benefit From Extra Vitamin D